United World College of Costa Rica: Theme Week

 The Theme Week program provides the students the opportunity to develop a relevant topic during one week.
 In general, these theme weeks are related to the three pillars of the College.
 Some examples are the cultural weeks by regions where there are exhibitions, debates, or preparation of typical dishes.
 Topics developed can be related to the worldwide reality or to the community service area.
 In general, the theme weeks are organized by the leaders of the pillars and a group of students and provide the community with an agenda of different activities.

 'Conociendo Costa Rica' (Getting to Know Costa Rica)

 The Conociendo Costa Rica Program provides students with the opportunity to visit and get to know Costa Rica outside the school campus.
 This program takes place alongside the academic activities, the community service or any other activities the students normally perform.

-Its aim is to visit different places such as national parks, archaeological sites, organized communities, etc. and usually is based on the school's pillars.
+Its aim is to visit places such as national parks, archaeological sites, organized communities, etc. and usually is based on the school's pillars.